Understand the Reversi app structure

 - SerializationTests includes tests for the code that represents game moves and states as strings.
 This code is useful in the other tests.

 These tests provide a small amount of coverage, but were enough to provide significant value during development.
-More complete coverage—especially tests for the view-model layer—would provide even more value.

 Like the other benefits of MVVM, unit testing does not have to be an all-or-nothing matter.
 Even small amounts of code separation and unit testing can provide great value.
 In fact, using small amounts at first will help you better understand what works and what doesn't work.
 That way, you can effectively manage the growing complexity of an app during development, and avoid adding extra complexity before you need it.